What Were the Early Duties and Dress of Elders/Pastors?

 As one baptized as a Roman Catholic, the following about priests of Mithra (predominant within the Roman Empire from before the first until the third/fourth centuries) strongly resembled (though not in all details) what I recall about Catholic priests who conducted daily mass:

 The priest was the intermediary between God and man.
 His functions evidently included the administration of the sacraments and the celebration of the services.
 The inscriptions tell us that in addition he presided at the formal dedications, or at least represented the faithful one on such an occasion along with the Fathers; but this was the least portion only of the duties he had to perform; the religious service which fell to his lot appears to have been very exacting.
 He doubtless was compelled to see that a perpetual fire burned upon the altars.
 Three times a day, at dawn, at noon, and at dusk, he addressed a prayer to the Sun, turning in the morning toward the East, at noon toward the South, at evening toward the West.
 The daily liturgy frequently embraced special sacrifices.
 The celebrant, garbed in sacerdotal robes resembling those of the Magi, sacrificed to the higher and lower gods divers victims, the blood of which was collected in a trench; or offered them libations, holding in his hands the bundle of sacred twigs which we know from the Avesta.
 Long psalmodies and chants accompanied with music were interspersed among the ritual acts.
-A solemn moment in the service,--one very probably marked by the sounding of a bell,--was that in which the image of the tauroctonous Mithra, hitherto kept veiled, was uncovered before the eyes of the initiates Cumont, Franz.
+A solemn moment in the service,--one very probably marked by the sounding of a bell,--was that in which the image of the tauroctonous Mithra, hitherto kept veiled, was uncovered before the eyes of the initiates (Cumont, Franz.
 Translated from the second revised French edition by Thomas J. McCormack.
 THE MYSTERIES OF MITHRA.
 Chicago, Open Court [1903] p.
 166).

 It appears that some of the practices of the Mithra priesthood ended up in the Roman mass.

 For what its worth, at St. Peter's Basilica in the Vatican, I have seen what is claimed to be an image of Simon Peter that some others have claimed is actually an image fashioned after the likeness of Juno or possibly Jupiter.
 The toes of this metal image have been kissed so many times, that many of them have blended together.
 This particular icon is probably the second most popular feature of the basilica (the grave site would be the first).
-Each of the four times I have been in this basilica there has always been a line to kiss or touch (the image was raised to discourage kissing the toes a few years ago) this image of Simon.
+Each of the five times I have been in this basilica there has always been a line to kiss or touch (the image was raised to discourage kissing the toes a few years ago) this image of Simon.
 It is also highly photographed.
 (You can click here to see that image of "St. Peter".)

 Early Worship Services